HR-Williams/RollDice/README.md

 ## Description

 _This is an assignment for Epicodus to demonstrate new skills in JavaScript objects, constructors and prototypes.
 It is a simple version of the game pig dice.
-Two users can play rolling the dice until one user reaches 100 and wins._
+Two users can play, rolling the dice until one user reaches 100 and wins._

 ## Setup/Installation Requirements